 You can receive an offer in more than one round.
 This is useful if you change your mind or want to keep your options open.
 Your previous offers are not impacted.

 Brochures and websites only give a limited view of what to really expect at university.
-So why not seize this chance to take a campus tour, speak to current students and staff and explore the full range of options ahead?
-You've worked too hard to settle for second best.
+So why not seize this chance to speak to current students and staff and explore the full range of options ahead?

 Facts & figures